 "Go quickly and tell His disciples that He has risen from the dead; and behold, He is going ahead of you into Galilee, there you will see Him; behold, I have told you."Matthew 28:7(NASB)

-The women, were charged by this angelic messenger to go to His disciples with utmost speed.
+The women were charged by this angelic messenger to go to His disciples with utmost speed.
 They were to proclaim the good news that Christ is risen from the dead.
-They were given the disciples an important and specific directive.
-It was not a holy angel, but a few excitable women who were to instruct the disciples to go to Galilee and that Jesus was going to go ahead of them - and they would see Him their.
+They were giving the disciples an important and specific directive.
+It was not a holy angel, but a few excitable women who were to instruct the disciples to go to Galilee and that Jesus was going to go ahead of them - and they would see Him there.

-Like the weeping women and the distraught disciples we too are prone to look at life's difficulties instead of looking to JESUS.
-We are predisposed to allow emotions and imagination rule our heart rather than standing on the truth of God's unchangeable and inerrant WORD.
+Like the weeping women and the distraught disciples, we too are prone to look at life's difficulties instead of looking to JESUS.
+We are predisposed to allow emotions and imaginations to rule our heart rather than standing on the truth of God's unchangeable and inerrant WORD.
 But like the women and the men in Matthew's narrative, we are not to camp on our preconceived notions or the tempestuous times in which we live.

-Heavenly Father, what an astonishing lesson to learn from the wonderful story of the resurrection, where the tears of the women and the doubts of Christ's disciples caused them to forget the truth of Your Word and the glorious gospel of Christ - His sacrifice for sin and His victory over death.
-I pray that I will not allow the emotions of my heart, the imaginations of my mind and the difficulties of life's circumstances to eclipse the truth of Your word; or overshadow the many precious promises that are ours, by faith in Him.
-May I stand on the truth of Scripture; obey Your commands; trust Your promises and never forget that Your Word is steadfast; sure; living; powerful; sharper than any double-edged sword and cannot be broken.
-I pray that with every passing day I would stand fast on its truth and not be shaken - this I ask in Jesus' name, AMEN.
+Heavenly Father, what an astonishing lesson to learn from the wonderful story of the Resurrection, where the tears of the women and the doubts of Christ's disciples caused them to forget the truth of Your Word and the glorious gospel of Christ, His sacrifice for sin, and His victory over death.
+I pray that I will not allow the emotions of my heart, the imaginations of my mind, or the difficulties of life's circumstances to eclipse the truth of Your Word or overshadow the many precious promises that are mine, by faith in Him.
+May I stand on the truth of Scripture, obey Your commands, trust Your promises, and never forget that Your Word is steadfast, sure, living, powerful, sharper than any double-edged sword, and cannot be broken.
+I pray that with every passing day I would stand fast on its truth and not be shaken.
+This I ask in Jesus' name, AMEN.